 Ensure you have a robust wireless network with enough IP addresses.
 Provide three IP addresses per person at school.
 Google’s own advice on Enterprise networking for Chrome devices has further recommendations on WiFi settings, bandwidth and access points.

 Chromebooks require unrestricted access to Google’s servers.
 If your school’s firewall is a N4L router, then the required firewall settings should be in place already.
-If you have your own firewall instead of, or in addition to, the N4L router, then the firewall ports to the destinations in the Networking Best Practices for Large Deployments guide will need to be opened.

 Your internet filtering may need also need adjusting.
 If you use N4L internet filtering, the required filtering policies that allow access to Google’s servers should be in place already.
 Otherwise, you will need to create a filter that allows direct access to *.google.com, and this list of ports/domains .